HMS Barbara (1806): British service

 In 1809 Lieutenant George Duncan took command and sailed Barbara on the North American station.
 His replacement, in 1812, was Lieutenant William Douglas, who sailed her on the Downs station.
 In March 1812 Lieutenant James Morgan assumed command.
-He spent the rest of the year cruising of the north-west coast of Ireland, and then off Boulogne.
-At daybreak on 11 February 1813, Barbara found herself some three miles from the Boulogne pier and near an anchored French lugger.
-Morgan sailed towards the lugger, which had 14 guns, with the aim of capturing her.
-The lugger immediately cut her cables and made to join six other luggers, each armed with eight to 14 guns.
+He spent the rest of the year cruising off the north-west coast of Ireland, and then off Boulogne.

+At daybreak on 11 February 1813, Barbara found herself some 3 nmi from the Boulogne pier and near an anchored French lugger.
+Morgan sailed towards the lugger, that carried 14 guns to capture her.
+The lugger immediately cut her cables and made to join six more luggers, each armed with eight to 14 guns.
 The French vessels opened fire, attempting to prevent Barbaras escape.
 Barbara returned fire and repulsed two attempts to board her.
-At 9:15 am, the French vessels, having sustained four men killed and 11 wounded, including two mortally, retreated.
+At 9:15 a.m., the French vessels, having sustained four men killed and 11 wounded, including two mortally, retreated.
 Barbara, though much shot up, had no casualties.
 The next day she drove a lugger ashore and destroyed it.

-The next month Barbara joined Rear-Admiral George Hope's squadron and with it sailed to the Baltic.
-This marked the start of a busy period for her.

 Barbara shared with in the capture of Neptune on 11 February 1813.
 (Note: A second-class share of the prize money was worth £2 6s 6d; a sixth-class share, that of an ordinary seaman, was worth 3s 9d.)